What is your website's Visual Speed?

 The best way to think about this is to imagine you've just been to the shop and you've to walk home with a rucksack or a carrier bag filled with some essentials for dinner that night.

-If you were walking home with no shopping you'd make it back a lot faster than with shopping as you don't have that extra weight bearing down on every stride.
+If you were walking home with no shopping you'd make it back faster than with shopping as you don't have that extra weight bearing down on every stride.
 The less shopping you have the quicker you'll make it home and the more, the slower.
-It's effectively the same for your website loading, only instead of the essentials for dinner on your websites back, it's lots of files of code that have to be downloaded before your users can see anything.
+It's effectively the same for your website loading, only instead of the essentials for dinner on your websites back, it's files of code that have to be downloaded before your customers can see anything.
+That 2 litres of milk you have?
+Well you don't need it for dinner.
+That can wait until the weekly shop.
+It's the same for the code needed for that interactive product gallery section towards the bottom of your website to work.
+It's not needed right now so load it later.